 "[The] purpose [of spikenard] is to release the past from the shackles of our own making, those that relentlessly bind us to repeating actions that affect the freedom of of the spirit," writes aromatherapist Valerie Ann Worwood in Aromatherapy For the Soul.

 She goes on to say the emotional benefits of spikenard essential oil (Nardostachys jatamansi) are to encourage forgiveness, fearlessness, calm, centering, balance, and resolution.

 Spikenard is an herb that is a member of the Valerian family and is native to the western Himalaya mountains.
 In India, spikenard was used as a perfume, health-supporting herb, and skin tonic.
 The ancient Egyptians and Romans made an ointment containing spikenard.
 In the New Testament, Mary Magdalene used this type of ointment to anoint the feet of Christ at the Last Supper.

 The availability of the essential oil is limited because of sustainability issues.
-You may want to know the source of any oil you buy and use the oil sparingly.
+You may want to know the source of any oil you buy and use it sparingly.

 Plant family: Valerianaceae